-As an employer of someone, you may have to deal with situations where they need to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.
+As an employer, you may have to deal with situations where an employee needs to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.

 This section explains more about the minimum payments due to employees during periods of parental leave.
 You can, of course, decide to pay your employee more – but not less – than the basic legal minimum level.

 If your employee is expecting a baby, she will generally be entitled to Statutory Maternity Leave of up to 52 weeks around the birth of the baby.
 Employees must take at least two weeks after the birth.
 She may also be entitled to Statutory Maternity Pay (SMP).
 This replaces her normal earnings to help her take time off around the time of the birth and immediately after.

 There is no length of employment requirement for entitlement to maternity leave, however whether you have to pay SMP to your employee depends on how long they have worked for you and how much they earn.

 In order to qualify for SMP, your employee must have been continuously employed for at least 26 weeks into the 15th week before the baby is due (normally around the 25th week of pregnancy).
 This 15th week is known as the ‘qualifying week’.

 If your employee has been employed for long enough, you must see whether they have earned enough to be entitled to a payment of SMP.
 The employee’s average weekly earnings for the 8 weeks leading up to the qualifying week must be £123 or over to qualify for SMP in 2023/24.